Raneemrami/ELO2-OCD-patients-analysis/README.md

 1. the description of the original data under the `Data Description` heading above was copied from the website.
 2. in my project I edited and cleaned the data and I will provide a description and data dictionary for the edited and cleaned data, lines of code used will also be provided as much as possible.

-## Other research questions

-Do certain types of compulsion tend to occur more with anxiety compared to other types in OCD patients?

-Do certain types of compulsion tend to occur more with depression compared to other types in OCD patients?

-Do certain types of obsessions tend to occur more with anxiety compared to other types in OCD patients?

-Do certain types of obsessions tend to occur more with depression compared to other types in OCD patients?

 **NOTE**: adjustments could be made as the project is evolving

 ### Personal learning goals